ruiyangl/Job_application_resources/Networking_templates.md

 >I would be genuinely greatful if we could have a quick phone or text conversation about having a careering in <Company or sector>, and If you think I am a good candidate, a referal from you will be greatly appreciated.

-#### Message to Oracle connections (help from GPT4)
-Hey
+> Hey
-Hope you're doing well since we last connected!
+> Hope you're doing well since we last connected!
 I reached out to you a while back about my interest in starting my tech career with Oracle.
 I'm just about to finish up my master's and I'm actively looking for a software engineering position, preferably at Oracle.
 I'm eager to learn more about the company, and I highly value any tips and advice from someone with your experience.
-Would it be possible for us to have a casual conversation, maybe over a call or text?
+> Would it be possible for us to have a casual conversation, maybe over a call or text?
 I'm genuinely interested in hearing about your journey at Oracle.
 And, if you feel I could be a good fit for the company, I would be extremely grateful for a referral.
 Thank you so much for considering my request.
 Your guidance could make a world of difference for me.